14 Fun Facts About Trabant Cars, Icons of the Cold War

 • promises all the comfort of a middle seat in coach on a budget airline.

 In part due to its starring role on the cover of U2’s Achtung Baby in 1991, the Trabant represents the fall of the Berlin Wall like no other icon.
-Of the more than three million produced during the Cold War, about 58,000 are still registered, the majority of those on the roads in Eastern Europe.
-And one of the best tours in Berlin is via Trabi!
+During the Cold War, factories produced more than three million of these cars.

-Do You Love Trabants?
+Do You Love Trabant Cars?

-Share your favorite photo with me by tagging @sagescott.kc on Instagram and using the hashtag #silversightseer
+Share your favorite photo with me by tagging @sagescott.kc on Instagram and using the hashtag #everydaywanderer

 1. Trabant Cars Were Positioned as an East German Car “for the People”